apache/airflow/docs/apache-airflow/howto/set-up-database.rst

 -------------------------

 If you want to take a real test drive of Airflow, you should consider setting up a database backend to **MySQL** and **PostgresSQL**.
-By default, Airflow uses **SQLite** which is not intended for development purposes only.
+By default, Airflow uses **SQLite**, which is not intended for development purposes only.

 Airflow supports the following database engine versions, so make sure which version you have.
-Old versions may not support all SQL statement.
+Old versions may not support all SQL statements.

   * PostgreSQL:  9.6, 10, 11, 12, 13
   * MySQL: 5.7, 8
   * SQLite: 3.15.0+

 If you plan on running more than one scheduler, you have to meet additional requirements.
-For details, see :ref:`Scheduler HA Database Requirements <scheduler:ha:db_requirements>`
+For details, see :ref:`Scheduler HA Database Requirements <scheduler:ha:db_requirements>`.

 Database URI
 ------------